Constructors in Java: Types of Constructors with Examples

 • Super Constructor in Java is a particular type of constructor that allows the subclass to invoke the Superclass constructor.

-• Super Constructor can be used to create a thing of the Superclass with a different set of parameters than specified in its Superclass by calling Super().
+• Super Constructor can be used to create a thing of the Superclass with a set of parameters different from those specified in its Superclass by calling it Super().

 • Super Constructor is useful for assigning different values to instance variables of Superclass, which may be required during subclass initialization.